openebs-archive/api/design/cstor/v1/pool_expansion_by_expanding_disk.md

 ### Current Implementation

 - When user creates the CSPC, CSPC controller which is watching for CSPC will get create request and creates cstorpoolinstances and cstorpooldeployments.
-CstorPoolInstance is responsible for holding the blockdevice information and other pool configurations while cStor pool deployment have 3 containers cstor-pool-mgmt, cstor-pool and m-exporter as name conveyes cstor-pool container creates pool(ZFS file system) on top of the blockdevices, where as cstor-pool-mgmt sidecar container is responsible for managing these pool.
+CstorPoolInstance is responsible for holding the blockdevice information and other pool configurations and cStor pool deployment have 3 containers cstor-pool-mgmt, cstor-pool and m-exporter as name conveyes cstor-pool container creates pool(ZFS file system) on top of the blockdevices, where as cstor-pool-mgmt sidecar container is responsible for managing these pool.
 If any changes required as of day 2 operations on the pool then pool configurations will be updated by adding BlockDevices, adding RaidGroup and replacing blockdevices cstor-pool-mgmt looks for any pending pool operations for CStorPoolInstance then performs requested operation on the pool.

 Below are high level info to explain the Day2 operations that are currently supported.